foliant-docs/docs/src/tutorials/preprocessor/install.md

 1 directory, 6 files
 ```

-First let's add our preprocessor to the `foliant.yml`.
+First, let's add our preprocessor to the `foliant.yml`.

 ```diff
 title: Gibberish Test